apache/beam/website/www/site/content/en/get-started/quickstart-java.md

        the pipeline on an external cluster.)
 3. Run the command.

-To run the WordCount pipeline, see the Maven and Gradle examples below.
+To run the WordCount pipeline, *first follow the setup steps for your runner*, and then run the corresponding Maven or Gradle command below.
+The direct runner will work without additional setup.

 ### Run WordCount using Maven